Callum Phillips: Background

 Phillips was born in Whitehaven, Cumbria, England.

 Club career

 Born in Whitehaven, Phillips started his career as an amateur playing for Seaton.
 He was named Gillette National Youth League player of the year in 2010.
 In November 2012, he signed a professional contract with Workington Town.

-He played for Workington Town in Kingstone Press League 1.
+He joined Whitehaven R.L.F.C. and played for them for several seasons before re-joining Workington Town in January 2025.

 Representative career

 As an amateur, Phillips played for England Community Lions under-18s.
 He is eligible to play for Scotland through his grandparents, and was called up to their squad for the 2013 Rugby League World Cup following the withdrawal of Gareth Moore due to injury.

 In October 2014, Callum was again selected for Scotland but this time he managed to escape injury and play in the 2014 European Cup tournament.
 He made his International début in the tournament's opening game against Wales.
 He also managed to score his first International try.